-To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as the PAM mode and set up all required items, see Figure 71.
+To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as the PAM mode and set up all required items, see Figure 77.
 Table 55 describes all the configuration options for the TACACS PAM modes.

-Authentication n Configuratio on Two-Factor Authentication Mode disabled TACACS+ only ~ ] ] TACACS+ Server(s) Authentication Type Timeout ASCII ~ ] ] sec Server Port Secret Take Over Server Users Default User Role disabled admin ~ ] Delay After Fail Debug can be blank 1 disabled ~ ] sec ] Apply
+Authentication Co onfiguration Two-Factor Authentication Mode disabled TACACS+ only TACACS+ Server(s) Authentication Type Timeout ASCII Server Port Sec cret Take Over Server Users Default User Role disabled admin &gt; Delay After Fail Debug can be blank 1 disabled sec Apply

-Figure 71: Configuration of TACACS+
+Figure 77: Configuration of TACACS+

-Description Choose ASCII, PAP or CHAP as authentication type.
+Item Description Authentication Type Choose ASCII, PAP or CHAP as authentication type.
 To configure the two-factor authen- tication for a user, see Chapter 5.2.1 Two-Factor Authentication.
-Timeout for authentication to the TACACS+ server.
-Address of the TACACS+ server.
+Timeout Timeout for authentication to the TACACS+ server.
+Server Address of the TACACS+ server.
 Up to two servers can be configured.
-Port of the TACACS+ server.
-The secret For authentication to the TACACS+ server.
-If enabled, a new user account is created during the login, in case the TACACS+ authen- tication is successful and appropriate local account does not exist.
+Port Port of the TACACS+ server.
+Secret The secret For authentication to the TACACS+ server.
+Take Over Server Users If enabled, a new user account is created during the login, in case the TACACS+ authen- tication is successful and appropriate local account does not exist.
 New accounts are created without the password.
 An existing user account with a password is never modi- fied by this feature.
-Choose the user role ( Admin or User ).
+Default User Role Choose the user role ( Admin or User ).
 This role corresponds with router's user roles, see Chapter 5.1.
 Selected role will be used for a new user when Take Over Server Users is used.